GeniusTrader-Harry/R-project/README.md

-This is for R hhh
+This is for R Project